Skip to Content

 3. Therapists

-Professions in the helping and caring professions are excellent for highly sensitive people.
+Jobs in the caring and helping professions are excellent for highly sensitive people.
 Therapists listen carefully to others’ problems, ask questions to help them understand what they are experiencing, and give support and understanding when needed.

 4. Online Media Writer